servicecatalog/oscm/oscm-portal/WebContent/marketplace/scss/README.md

 **Part 1 - Associate the .scss file type with the native Eclipse CSS Editor**

-1. Go to Window &amp; Preferences
+1. Go to Window > Preferences
-2. Drill down to General &amp; Editors &amp; File Associations
+2. Drill down to General > Editors > File Associations
 3. In File Associations pane, click the &#39;Add...&quot; button on the top right.
 4. For File Type:, enter \*.scss and then click OK.
 5. Find the \*.scss entry in the File Associations list and select it.